 Lastly, drink loads of fluids and stay hydrated.

 - Diabetes Management

-Surgery and stress levels before and after the surgery can affect the blood sugar levels.
+Surgery and stress levels before and after the surgery can affect blood sugar levels.
 It is very important to control the blood sugar levels before the surgery as it may aggravate risks like infection and other complications.
 So manage your sugar levels before the surgery so that they are maintained even after the surgery.

 - Prepare Your Home

 This is the most important step as you prepare your home for your arrival after the surgery.
-Clear out the path- hindering objects like stools, rugs or extension cords.
+Clear out the path- hindering objects like stools, rugs, or extension cords.
 Prepare your bathroom with a high bathing chair and maybe an elevated toilet seat.

 You will also need to arrange for a chair with a firm, straight back.
 Secure the handrails of the stairs before the surgery.
 Place all the medications and other daily routine useful items within reach to avoid bending during the recovery phase.

 These precautions will help in paving your way to swift recovery after the surgery.